Is Isolation Bad for Business

 2. Promote empathy

-Teams are made up of people who need to be able to understand one another and feed off each other to work together effectively.
+Teams are composed of people who need to understand and feed off each other to work together effectively.
 Therefore, it’s important not to underestimate the ability of staff to directly influence the level of positivity and optimism in the workplace.

-Leaders will need to practice empathy as their staff endures increasing uncertainty and more changes to ways of working.
+Leaders will need to practice empathy as their staff endures increasing uncertainty and changes to working methods.
 Actively facilitate ways for your team to connect with you to express their concerns or feelings.
 Showing personal warmth can help to build the trust of your team.

 3. Give clarity of purpose

-Your staff are already feeling the pressure of uncertainty when it comes to their future work and their workplace setting, so re-establishing a sense of purpose by giving clarity to what that might look like is vital for boosting employee morale and engagement across all levels of the organisation.
+Your staff are already feeling the pressure of uncertainty regarding their future work and workplace setting, so re-establishing a sense of purpose by clarifying what that might look like is vital for boosting employee morale and engagement across all levels of the organisation.

 4. Practice resilience